-Because of the nature of Ms. Baker's work, many of her most successful matters have not resulted in public charges and remain confidential.
+Because of the nature of Bonnie's work, many of her most successful matters have not resulted in public charges and remain confidential.

 - Representation of Wells Fargo & Co. and Wachovia in connection with a multibillion-dollar dispute with Citigroup arising out of the acquisition of Wachovia by Wells Fargo during the financial crisis.